Home for Global Students

 • Average ACT Composite: 34 (Class of 2028 survey)

-As a globally recognized Ivy League institution, Harvard employs a comprehensive holistic review process, extending beyond academics to include community involvement, leadership, and personal qualities.
-The reported average SAT/ACT scores for the Class of 2028 are from a student survey, not official data.
+As the hardest schools to get into and a globally recognised Ivy League institution, Harvard employs a comprehensive holistic review process, extending beyond academics to include community involvement, leadership, and personal qualities.
+It is worth mentioning that admitted students will have the opportunity to live in the highly academic Harvard University student accommodation.
+For example, the 1047 Commonwealth is a good choice.
 Harvard’s test-optional policy means these submitted scores might be higher than the true class average, as lower scores were likely withheld.
 This makes it one of the hardest colleges to get into, requiring exceptional overall profiles.

 Yale University